karinemiras/revolve2/README.md

 ## Documentation
 [ci-group.github.io/revolve2](https://ci-group.github.io/revolve2/)

-## Installation and instructions for the plasticoding branch.
+## Installation and instructions for the plasticoding_v2 branch.

+The plasticoding_v2 branch in this fork is rebased up to **v0.3.8-beta1** of the main branch in the original repo.

 **Simulators:**